evacchi/evacchi.github.io/_drafts/2022-06-24-the-empathic-programmer.md

 ## Cultural Diversity ##

 You would think that another major source of frustration would be working in a truly distributed team.
-On the one hand, because of the different time zones, sometimes touching bases with other team members was challenging.
+On the one hand, because of the differing time zones, sometimes touching bases with other team members was challenging.
 On the other hand, I was forced at home.
 The team mates I usually met weekly at the office felt just as distant as anybody else.
-In a way, being forced at home zeroed our geographical distance and put everyone at the same level.
+In a way, being forced at home zeroed out our geographical distance and put everyone at the same perceived distance.

-In practice, I discovered an incredible degree of affinity with team mates at the other side of the globe: it truly made me appreciate the global dimension of Red Hat as a company.
-I became friends with people that I hardly spoke to in the past; and in some sense, I have to thank the pandemic for that.
+In practice, I discovered an incredible degree of affinity with team mates at the other side of the globe: it truly made me appreciate the worldwide dimension of Red Hat as a company.
+I became friends with people that I hardly spoke to in the past.

-Because I could not meet with my usual friends in person, and I could not attend conferences, the pandemic made me appreciate how easily I could connect with people living in distant places on the planet, who would share with me their experiences, so that, at least, I could travel with my imagination.
+Because I could not meet with my usual friends in person, and I could not travel and attend conferences, the pandemic made me appreciate how easily I could connect with people living in distant places on the planet, who would share with me their experiences, so that, at least, I could travel with my imagination.

 I also understood how isolated they would feel when some decision had been taken at our local offices, without taking them into account; and, by extent, it made me also appreciate how a similar feeling